 The image captures the Taj Mahal, an iconic white marble mausoleum featured in many 2-Week North India Itineraries.
 Its large dome and four minarets rise majestically, with a long reflecting pool stretching from the foreground, flanked by manicured gardens where visitors gather near the entrance.

-· ·
+·

-So, what’s included in this 2-week North India Itinerary?
+So, what’s included in a 2-week North India Itinerary?
+Read on below to find out!

 Disclaimer: This post contains affiliate links.
-If you decide to make a verified purchase through the links in this post I will earn a small commission.
+If you decide to make a verified purchase through the links in this post, I will earn a small commission.
 This will be at no extra cost to you.
-Thank you ?
+Thank you.

 Contents show

-About This 2-Week North India Itinerary
+My Exact 2-Week North India Itinerary (Solo Female Travel Route)

 • Days 2 & 3 – Varanasi